volopasse/Ramblings-of-a-hackintosher/README.md

 # Disclaimer

-I am not a "professional" hackintosher in any way.
-I know how to make one and I would like to spread my knowledge.
+We are not "professional" hackintoshers in any way.
+We know how to get a hackintosh working and I would like to spread my knowledge.

 # Table of contents
 * [Pre-Install](../master/Pre-Install.md)